GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Email is a wonderful thing for people whose role in life is to be on top of things.
-But not for me; my role is to be on the bottom of things.
-What I do takes long hours of studying and uninterruptible concentration.
+> ### Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
 >
-> ~ *Donald Knuth*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts